GameDevCoder/portfolio/_clients/crooz.md

 ### Graphical User Interfaces

-Some of my time at Crooz was spent working on creating the GUI for various game screens using[NGUI](https://www.tasharen.com/?page_id=140), the most popular Unity UI system at the time.
+Some of my time at Crooz was spent working on creating the GUI for various game screens using [NGUI](https://www.tasharen.com/?page_id=140), the most popular UI system for Unity at the time.

 ### Gameplay Tuning

-I also helped out testing and tuning the car racing gameplay.
+I also helped out with gameplay testing, especially the car racing.
 Various aspects of the race were checked (Collision issues, car path of CPU racer, fairness, bugs).